jqhoogland/rationalia-starter/LW/Concepts/Practical/Domains of Well-being/Emotions.md

   - Tag
 synchedAt: '2022-09-01T09:42:49.026Z'
 status: todo
+aliases:
+  - Emotion
+  - emotion
+  - emotions
+  - Emotionality
 ---

 # Emotions

 Contrary to the stereotype, [[Rationality|rationality]] doesn't mean denying **emotion**.
-When emotion is appropriate to the reality of the situation, it should be embraced; only when emotion isn't appropriate should it be suppressed.
+When emotion is appropriate to the reality of the situation, it should be embraced; only when emotion isn't appropriate should it be suppressed. ^35057d

 ## External Links